jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 * sendCustomMetric (index, value)

-They take care of creating a google analytics visitor with appropriate data (using the initUser method shown in the last section).
-They will afterwards trigger according methods from the [universal-analytics-plugin](https://github.com/peaksandpies/universal-analytics) plugin which has a nice list of [acceptable params](https://github.com/peaksandpies/universal-analytics/blob/HEAD/AcceptableParams.md) for events, transactions and items.
-We also added "UserEvents" which combine a event-category and instance of this category (the event-element) with the users id (event-label).
+They take care of creating a google analytics visitor with appropriate data (using the initUser method shown in the last section) and will afterwards trigger according methods from the [universal-analytics-plugin](https://github.com/peaksandpies/universal-analytics) which has a nice list of [acceptable params](https://github.com/peaksandpies/universal-analytics/blob/HEAD/AcceptableParams.md) for events, transactions and items.
+We also added "UserEvents" which combine an event-category and instance of this category (the event-element) with the users id (event-label).
 This makes it easy to analyse events per user without having to add custom dimensions (see above).
-Because the initUser Method will return a universal analytics visitor you also have the possibility to access each method from this npm package.
+Because the initVisitor method will return a universal analytics visitor you also have the possibility to access each method from this npm package.
 Be careful when using them, because they will only be reflected in your current call.
 So if you manipulate the visitor object this way the [Automatic Intent Tracking](#automatic-intent-tracking) will still be processed without added data.
 To change standard behavior you have to [overwrite standard methods](#customize-standard-behavior).

 You can call them via the this.$googleAnalytics object:
 ```javascript